tolworthy/TEDAgame/README.md

 PLEASE RESIST THE TEMPTATION TO "IMPROVE" THE ART.
 The style is deliberately rough, so that users, including non-artists, can easily add their own.
 "Bad" art also allows users to exaggerate details that are important.
 All of this enables the "bad" art to feature in more stories.
 More stories makes an image more interesting: sure, it's just a background object in THIS story, but maybe examining it would open up a NEW story?
 Eventually art will be compressed (probably to 4 bit quantised colour).
 I don't have much money for bandwidth, so size matters!

+m/ = music files

+I have not uploaded these yet, in case people use them before the copyright code is written.
+In general I stick to Musopen and Kevin McLeod, and will have copyright notices in the status bar (or similar) at the bottom of the game.
+That bar will also show other credits, for example if you want your code edits or artwork to be credited in the game.

 i/people/